bjellesma/Udacity-FSDN-Build-A-Portfolio/Readme.md

   3. Download or clone this repository into C:\Wamp\www\
   4. Open a web browser and navigate to localhost\BillJellesmaHelpDesk in the address bar

+Similar steps can be taken with MAMP on OSX and LAMP on Linux.

 <h2><a name="technologies">Technologies</a></h2>
 <p>I have used several technologies in this project in order to help my workflow.
 I've outlined these technologies here</p>
 * [Gruntjs](http://gruntjs.com/)